 - Decide on a geographic area you’d like to cover.
 Many active villages serve smaller walkable neighborhoods; some encompass whole counties.

-- To avoid duplicating services already offered for free or almost free by local governments, talk to local councils or agencies on aging (click for a list of those resources).
+- To avoid duplicating services already offered for free or almost free by local governments, talk to local councils or agencies on aging (see the list below).
 Also find out if your local aging agencies have policies or programs to encourage village-forming.

 - Can you establish a brick-and-mortar headquarters, or do you want to run the village remotely?
-Again, both have advantages and disadvantages.
+Both have advantages and disadvantages.
 Having a physical location often benefits members, but it can be expensive.

-Below, we list the active villages we could find for the Puget Sound area.
+Listed below are active villages we could find operating in the Puget Sound area.
 Did we miss any?
 Have an update to the info we collected?
-Email us at firstname.lastname@example.org.
+Email us at edit[email protected].
 We’ll try to keep this list up to date.

 Elder Villages in the Puget Sound Area

 Eastside Friends of Seniors

 - 1121 228th Avenue SE, Sammamish, 425-369-9120, eastsidefriendsofseniors.org, [email protected]